Harris Westminster Sixth Form

-Harris Westminster Sixth Form (also known as Harris Westminster or HWSF) is a selective sixth form in central London which was established with the goal of increasing the rate of entry to top universities among students from areas of socio-economic deprivation.
+Harris Westminster Sixth Form (also known as Harris Westminster or HWSF) is a selective sixth form in Westminster which was established with the goal of increasing the rate of entry to top universities among students from areas of socio-economic deprivation.
 Its aim is to "combine the strengths of Westminster School in teaching academically able students with the Harris Federation’s experience in establishing and running outstanding maintained sector schools across London".
 The Harris Westminster building was bought by the government for £45 million in order to create the school.

 History

 The school was formed from an agreement in 2013 between Harris Federation and Westminster School.
 It aimed to take on 125 pupils in September 2014, reaching an enrollment of 250 the following year.
 167 pupils were offered places in the first year, almost 30% of whom were entitled to free school meals.
 In 2017 a collection of assemblies from the school's first three years was published.

+Three of the four houses are named after fixed "heroes" with a link to London and special resonance in the school.
+The fourth house, the green house, represents the diversity of humanity by changing its hero each time the Head of House changes.
+This has happened twice thus far, from William Wilberforce to Olaudah Equiano to Dadabhai Naoroji.